Si-ddhartha/OtakuStore/README.md

 # OtakuStore
 **Django** based ecommerce website that provides users with a seamless shopping experience.

-It features an easy-to-use interface that allows customers to browse through various products, add items to their cart, and make payments securely.
+It features an easy-to-use interface that allows customers to browse through various products, add items to their cart, and make payments securely

 ## Key Features
 * User registration